 The weight of historicity is also felt in language over time and by institutional context.
-Ngũgĩ (1986) argued that "language carries culture and culture carries the entire body of values by which we perceive our place in the world" (p.
+Ngũgĩ (1986) argued that "language carries culture and culture world" (p.
 16).
-The guestion of what one is called and how this classifies place in higher education is particularly important for FGGSs because the term first-generation has often been used as a marker of deficiency or lack (Jehangir & Collins, 2021).
+The question of what one is called and how this classifies place in higher education is particularly important for FGGSs because the term first-generation has often been used as a marker of deficiency or lack (Jehangir & Collins, 2021).
 Specifically, the assessment of first-generation students' ability has included evaluation of merit that perpetuates the use of measures and internalized tropes of deficiency.
-In literature, programmatic rationales, and in direct reference to students, the term firstgeneration has often been used to signify lack compared with continuing-generation students.
+In literature, programmatic rationales, and in direct reference to students, the term first-generation has often been used to signify lack compared with continuing-generation students.
 There is a working and faulty assumption that merit markers (grades, standardized tests, AP courses, access to internships and research opportunities) are procured solely by individual skills and diligence without attention to the ecological, societal, and historical barriers that affect educational endeavors from early childhood to graduate school.
 "Merit is always a conditional, not an absolute assessment" (Posselt, 2016, p.
 7).
 As such, FGGSs must navigate through and against a language of deficiency and negotiate how to use their own assets and gifts in their research, teaching, or negotiation of program requirements and milestones in the shadow of the social and institutional history.
 In recent years, there has been a reframing of the term first-generation in a more positive light, demonstrating the changing social construction of language and terms over time.
 For this reason, historicity demands consideration of synchronic (a moment in time) and diachronic (patterns over time; Anthias, 2013).
 The meso or second concentric circle in the diagram reflects the four arenas of investigation and their application to FGGSs: organizational, representational, intersubjectivity, and experiential.
 These four arenas address what Anthias (2013) calls "embodied practices" (p.12).